FriendlyNeighborhoodShane/MinMicroG/resdl/resdl-readme.md

-Script downloads all updateable assets in system here
+Script downloads all updateable assets in system or util here.

-All static or manually updated assets go in res/system
+All static or manually updated assets go in res instead